Characterization of non-adaptive Clifford channels: Structure of Clifford channels

-Similarly, one can evaluate other interesting capacities of these channels \cite{Holevo_2019, Wilde_2017}.
-Since $U_A$ and $U_B$ are Clifford, the states for optimal coding can be chosen to be stabilizer, which is the stabilizer theory analogue of Gaussian optimizers conjecture \cite{Giovannetti_2014, Holevo_2015, Holevo_2019}.
-Let us note that the connected results were announced (yet not published) in \cite{Fattal_2007}.
+Similarly, one can evaluate other interesting capacities of Clifford channels \cite{Holevo_2019, Wilde_2017}.
+Since $U_A^\dag$ and $U_B^\dag$ are Clifford unitaries, the states for optimal encoding can be chosen to be stabilizer, which proves the stabilizer theory analogue of Gaussian optimizers conjecture \cite{Giovannetti_2014, Holevo_2015, Holevo_2019}.
+Let us note that the connected results were announced (yet not completed) in \cite{Fattal_2007}.